pythoncoder1234/Tanks-Multiplayer-Modding-API/README.md

 How to use
 ---

-To play with others as a client, only the JAR file is needed.
-To create a custom game or level, the source code is needed.
+Only the JAR is needed if playing with others or making an extension.

 Installation
 ---

-You can download the JAR file [here](https://onedrive.live.com/download?resid=1E1C6A69D73A57B9%21291&authkey=!ADnrRb8wNzdDHy8).
+You can download the JAR file [here](https://1drv.ms/u/c/1e1c6a69d73a57b9/IQMC8RGNAAneSZw_hNmUpGU3ATOWYRwNB1c363Fp10eVpMI).

 To create a project with the source code, just set it up like a normal Tanks modding project or extension creation project.